radical-cybertools/radical.entk/doc/getstarted.rst

 The Basics
 ==========

-The basic skeleton of an EnsembleMD application consists of three components: a `pattern class` in which the application logic is defined `application kernels` which define the application workload and an `execution environment` which represents the  cluster / resource on which the application workload is executed.
+The basic skeleton of an Ensemble MD application consists of three components: a `pattern class` in which the application logic is defined `application kernels` which define the application workload and an `execution environment` which represents the  cluster / resource on which the application workload is executed.

-Let's start with the simplest-possible EnsembleMD application to see how these parts link together:
+Let's start with the simplest-possible Ensemble MD application to see how these parts link together:

 .. code-block:: python